benracine/logging-into-rhino-from-home/README.md

 Port 2222               # very unlikely to be a different port number, this is the de facto port number for ssh connections
 ```

-Per the comments:
 - Edit the IP address on line #2 to be whatever IT tells you it is.

 ### This is a very brief first pass that will likely need to be refined.
 Then I would think you could ssh in from home... though there might be more to it, e.g. some "tunneling" or something that I would need to look up.